archermarx/archermarx.github.io/md/index.md

 where I focused on the development and evaluation of closure models for anomalous electron transport in Hall effect thrusters.

-Here's a short video I made about my research.
+Here's a short video I made about my Ph.D. research.

 <!-- Copy & Pasted from YouTube -->
 <iframe